 - You could use to elf mats to reinforce colors by asking your child to point to the elf with a red hat.

 - Use the mats to encourage storytelling.
 Ask your students to make up a story about one of the elves or tell what it might be thinking.

 Don’t Forget Elf Picture Books!

-The only thing left is to add some well-written, well-illustrated children’s books.
+The only thing left is to add some well-written, well-illustrated Christmas books.
 These are some of our favorite elf picture books.

 Get your Free Elf Visual Discrimination Mats Here

 Think you need these free roll and cover mats in your preschool Christmas lesson plans?
-Grab your free copy by clicking the image below.
+Grab your free copy by filling out the form below.

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.